19 Best Colorants For Epoxy Resin

 best colorants for epoxy resin

-Available in a wide spectrum of colors, Pearl Ex pigments can be used to achieve a shimmering effect in your resin creations.
-You can achieve a soft, ethereal glow or a more vibrant, iridescent finish.
+It can give a soft, ethereal glow or a more vibrant, iridescent finish.
 That’s why they are some of the best resin pigments.
 I’ve also used them for watercolor paintings.

 3. White Mica Powder for epoxy